easypanel-io/website/docs/05-templates/photoview/index.md

 ## Benefits

-- Syncs with file system: Photoview automatically organizes your media based on the file structure of your file system.
-It can sync with file servers like Samba or FTP, or even files from a Nextcloud instance.
-It also automatically rescans for new media and keeps it updated.
+- Easy Media Organization: Photoview allows you to easily organize your media files.
+It automatically scans your file system for media and organizes them based on the file structure.
+Directories become albums populated with the photos and videos found inside.
-- Multiple users and sharing: You can configure multiple users, each with their own directory of photos and videos.
-Each user has a username and password to keep their media private.
-Albums and individual media can be easily shared by generating public or password-protected links.
+- User Privacy: Photoview ensures user privacy by allowing each user to have their own directory of photos and videos.
+Each user is configured with a username and password, keeping their media private.
-- Maps: Photoview analyzes the EXIF metadata of photos to display information such as the location where the photo was taken.
-It can automatically present photos on a map and group multiple photos taken at the same location.
-- Mobile app: Photoview has an official iOS app that allows you to access your entire media library from your phone.
-You can navigate, share, and download photos and videos directly within the app.
+- Quick Access: With the official iOS app, you can quickly access your entire media library from your phone.
+Navigate, share, and download photos and videos directly within the app.
-- RAW support: Photoview uses Darktable to convert RAW images, making it compatible with many common RAW formats.
-You can check the supported cameras on the app's website.
-- Video support: Photoview uses Ffmpeg to convert videos and optimize them for the web.
-It supports many common video formats.
-- Runs on ARM: Photoview can run on ARM processors, including embedded devices like the Raspberry Pi.
-- Performant: Photoview generates thumbnails automatically and loads photos when they are visible on the screen, making browsing fast.
-It also uses a cookie-token for media resource protection, properly hashes passwords, and has a strict CORS policy for API security.
-- Secure and private: Photoview ensures the security and privacy of your media.
-All media resources are protected with a cookie-token, passwords are properly hashed, and the app does not send your media outside of your server.
+- Secure and Private: Photoview ensures the security of your media resources with a cookie-token, properly hashed passwords, and a strict CORS policy.
+Your media is valuable, and with Photoview, nothing leaves your server.
-- Free and open-source: Photoview is completely free to use and the code is open for everyone to look at and modify.

 ## Features

-- Closely tied to the file system: Photoview presents images found on the local file system of the server, mapping directories to albums.
-- User management: Each user has their own directory on the file system and can access photos within that directory.
+- File System Sync: Photoview syncs with your file system, automatically scanning for new media and adding it to keep your gallery updated.
+This gives you full control to organize your media how you want.
-- Sharing: Albums and individual media can be easily shared with public or password-protected links.
+- User and Sharing: Photoview allows multiple users, each with their own directory of photos and videos.
+Albums and individual photos or videos can easily be shared by generating a public or password-protected link.
-- Made for photography: Photoview supports RAW file formats and EXIF parsing, making it suitable for photographers.
+- Maps: When photos are analyzed for EXIF metadata, this information is displayed next to the photo.
+If the photo is taken with a mobile phone, it most likely includes the coordinates of where the picture was taken.
+This is used to automatically present the photos on a map.
+- Mobile App: Photoview has an official iOS app that allows you to quickly access your entire media library from your phone.
+Navigate, share, and download photos and videos directly within the app.
+- RAW Support: Photoview uses Darktable under the hood to convert RAW images, supporting many common formats.
+- EXIF Metadata: Photoview automatically extracts the metadata of images and videos and shows it in the sidebar.
+It's also used to present images on a map.
-- Video support: Photoview supports many common video formats and optimizes videos for the web.
+- Video Support: Photoview uses Ffmpeg under the hood to convert videos and optimize them for the web.
-- Face recognition: Photoview automatically detects faces in photos and groups photos of the same person together.
-- Performant: Photoview generates thumbnails automatically and loads photos when they are visible on the screen.
-- Secure: Photoview protects media resources with a cookie-token, hashes passwords, and has a strict CORS policy.
-- Supported platforms: Photoview runs on Docker, Arch Linux, Aur, Unraid, EmbassyOS, and YunoHost.

 ## Links